John Bolton book: Trump sought reelection help from China | DW | 18.06.2020

 The Trump administration is trying to block publication of the book, scheduled for release by Simon & Schuster next Tuesday.
 The Department of Justice sought an emergency injunction late Wednesday.

-But publisher said the move was "a frivolous, politically motivated exercise in futility."
+But the publisher said the move was "a frivolous, politically motivated exercise in futility."

 -